GoogleChrome/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 capturing or the bubbling phase.
 Possible values are `true | false`.
 The default value is `false` meaning that event bubbling will be used most of the time.

-{% Aside %} The above syntax for addEventListener is the legacy syntax still commonly in use and well supported by all major browsers.
-Alternatively, one can use the newer syntax which takes an [options object](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) as the 3rd parameter, instead of a boolean.
+{% Aside %} The above syntax for `addEventListener` is the legacy syntax still commonly in use and well supported by all major browsers.
+Alternatively, one can use the newer syntax which takes an [`options object`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) as the third parameter, instead of a boolean.
 {% endAside %}

 #### Event Capturing